-The SPP is a Department of Defense (DoD) security In addition to law enforcement and first responders, the cooperation program managed by the National Guard Arkansas National Guard participates in four business-Bureau, executed by the geographic combatant commands focused community councils and the Governor's Military (GCC), and sourced by the National Guards (NG) of the Affairs Committee.
-Two community councils are located in 54 States, territories, and the District of Columbia.
-The Central Arkansas and two in Northwest Arkansas.
-These Arkansas National Guard partnered with the Republic community councils are civilian, non-profit organizations of Guatemala in 2002.
-Since then, the partnership has consisting of community and business leaders who share matured into a strategic tool for the U.S. Embassy's Office a common interest in promoting the Arkansas National of Security Cooperation in Guatemala.
-This was achieved Guard and military services across the state. by maintaining constant engagement and cultivating THESE COUNCILS ARE: enduring relationships with the Guatemalans.
+The SPP is a Department of Defense (DoD) security cooperation program managed by the National Guard Bureau, executed by the geographic combatant commands (GCC), and sourced by the National Guards (NG) of the 54 States, territories, and the District of Columbia.
+The Arkansas National Guard partnered with the Republic of Guatemala in 2002.
+Since then, the partnership has matured into a strategic tool for the U.S. Embassy's Office of Security Cooperation in Guatemala.
+This was achieved by maintaining constant engagement and cultivating enduring relationships with the Guatemalans.